airyhq/airy/docs/docs/getting-started/installation/minikube.md

 page](https://github.com/kubernetes/minikube/releases) and the [Airy CLI](cli/installation.md).
 Now you can run this command:

-, which will create a new
-minikube cluster on your system and install Airy core on it:

 ```bash
 airy create --provider=minikube my-airy
 ```

 This will execute the following actions:
-1. Create the `my-airy` directory and populate it with configuration that the CLI will need.
-All subsequent commands need to be run from this directory or using the `--config-dir` flag
+1. Create the `my-airy` directory and populate it with the configuration that the CLI will need.
+All subsequent commands need to either be run from this directory or use the `--config-dir` flag.
-2. Start a Minikube cluster on your system and install Airy Core on it
+2. Start a Minikube cluster on your system and install Airy Core on it.
-3. Print URLs for accessing the UIs and APIs as seen in this recording:
+3. Print URLs for accessing the UIs and APIs (see recording).

 import Script from "@site/src/components/Script";